 The Pulse programs are activated while the user holds the button (Homegeek) or the lever (Decen/Alphawise).

 Cleaning.
-The blender is simple to clean; its part are all dishwasher safe.
-Alternatively, like any other blender with irremovable blades, you can self-clean it by filling it with dishwashing liquid and halfway of warm water and just run it on the highest speed or Pulse mode for 30–45 seconds.
+The blender is simple to clean; its parts are all dishwasher safe.
+Alternatively, like any other blender with irremovable blades, you can self-clean it by filling it with dishwashing liquid and halfway of warm water and just running it on the highest speed or Pulse mode for 30–45 seconds.

 Warranty

-Both brands come with a 2‑year Limited Warranty and responsive and friendly customer service, which will replace your blender if faulty only within the 30 days since the purchase.
+Both brands come with a 2‑year Limited Warranty and responsive and friendly customer service, which will replace your blender if faulty only within 30 days of the purchase.

 Summary